menicgiulia/NetMedPy/README.md

 ##### Option A: working with Conda

-It is recommended to work with Conda, but it is not essential.
+Working with Conda is recommended, but it is not essential.
 If you choose to work with Conda, these are the steps you need to take:

 - Ensure you have Conda installed.